Ropsley

 Ropsley is the location of the source of the River East Glen (River Eden).

 History

 Ropsley was the birthplace of Richard Foxe, the Tudor bishop who funded the Grammar School at Grantham and Corpus Christi College at Oxford.

 A 300-year-old ring dam, 0.5 mi south-east from the village and identified by a group of trees, was once used as a sheep wash; the blue brickwork of the sheep wash can still be seen.
 There are paths from the village, past the ring dam, to Little Humby.

 There several disused quarries nearby, two of which are situated within the village itself.

+On 1 April 1931 the parish was abolished and merged with Humby to form "Ropsley and Humby".
+At the 1921 census (one of the last before the abolition of the parish), Ropsley had a population of 519.